 - Put on some rubber gloves to keep your hands clean

-- Next, put the plunger into the toilet, covering the drain hole, and push the plunger up and down up and down.
+- Next, put the plunger into the toilet, cover the drain hole, and push the plunger up and down up and down.
 If you push or pull too hard it could result in dirty water splashing all over the floor, so be careful

 - Repeat this process a couple of times to build pressure and then pull the plunger sharply to break the vacuum